 Nepal and Tibet Autonomous Region of China of 2002, with automatic renewal provision for ten years, dealt with the trade and travel of diplomatic personnel, civil servants, pilgrims and inhabitants of the border districts across the border.
 In 2010, PR China provided special preferential tariff treatment to the imports from developing countries including Nepal.
 In 2016, Nepal and PR China signed an Agreement for providing Nepal the facility to use China's sea port for trade with third countries.
 Similarly, Ministry of Commerce of Nepal and Ministry of Commerce of the People's Republic of China agreed to launch the Joint Feasibility Study of China-Nepal Free Trade Agreement.
-Instead of the previous practice of classifying trade transactions with India and other countries, NRB started to separately classify trade transactions with China in recent years.
+Instead of the previous practice of classifying trade transactions with India and other countries, NRB started to separately classify trade transactions with China since 2012/13 due to the growing volume of trade with China in recent years.